 - Combine the strawberries, apples, sugar, arrowroot powder, vanilla and lemon juice in a large bowl.
 Stir until the fruit is coated with the dry ingredients.
-Set aside.4 C Strawberries, 3 small Granny Smith Apples, 1/2 C Sugar, 1/4 C Arrowroot Powder, 1 tsp Vanilla, 2 tsp Lemon Juice
+Set aside.4 Cup Fresh Strawberries, 3 small Granny Smith Apples, ½ Cup Sugar, ¼ Cup Arrowroot Powder, 1 teaspoon Vanilla, 2 teaspoon Lemon Juice

 - Remove one dough sheet from the refrigerator and fit it into your pie plate.
 Cut the excess dough from around the edge of the plate.

 - Pour the prepared filling into the pie shell.
 Place the filled pie shell into the freezer while you work on the top crust.

 - Remove the second sheet of dough from the freezer.
 Cut circles of varying sizes from the dough.
 Once you're happy with the design, place the top crust onto the filled pie shell.
 Cut the excess dough from around the edge.